-When you want to warm up quickly, here’s an Asian noodle soup that’s ready from start to finish in 30 minutes or less.
-Filled with greens, tofu, and shiitake mushrooms, it’s a lively first course.
+When you want to warm up quickly, here’s a soba noodle soup that’s ready from start to finish in 30 minutes or less.
+Embellished with greens and shiitake mushrooms, this vegetable tofu soup recipe is a lively first course.

 Many Asian-style soups need little time to cook — and in fact, the less time, the fresher they taste.
 Unlike some other soups that benefit from time to stand and develop, though, Asian soups like this one taste best just done.

-This is especially true in the case of noodle soups, since the noodles absorb so much of the broth after standing for a bit, becoming more of a noodle dish than a soup.
+This is especially true in the case of this soup.
+The noodles absorb much of the broth after standing for a bit, becoming more of a noodle dish than a soup.
 So make this just before it’s time to serve, and eat up!

-Adapted from Vegan Soups and Hearty Stews for All Seasons by Nava Atlas.
-Photos by Hannah Kaminsky.
+Adapted from Vegan Soups and Stews for All Seasons by Nava Atlas.
+Photos by Hannah Kaminsky, BittersweetBlog.com.